A study found lead in popular protein powders. Here's why you shouldn't panic

 What constitutes a concerning level?

-Accordingly, CR recommends seven products as "better choices for daily consumption" and another 12 as "okay to eat occasionally."
+Accordingly, the organization recommends seven products as "better choices for daily consumption" and another 12 as "okay to eat occasionally."
 It advises limiting consumption of two of the powders to once a week, and avoiding another two altogether.

 Those are Naked Nutrition's Mass Gainer powder, which contains 7.7 micrograms of lead per serving, and Huel's Black Edition powder, which contains 6.3 micrograms of lead.

+James Clark, the chief marketing officer at Naked Nutrition, told NPR over email that theirs is the only vegan weight-gainer included in Consumer Reports' study, so its serving size is larger than that of the other protein powders.
+Clark said that when considered on a per-gram basis, it is "consistent with other plant-based protein products."

-Huel, a British company that makes plant-based meal replacement products, published a lengthy FAQ rebutting CR's report.
+Huel, a British company that makes plant-based meal replacement products, published a lengthy FAQ rebutting Consumer Reports' investigation.
 The FAQ explains where trace minerals like lead come from, how it tests its products and how those results meet international standards.

-It criticizes CR for basing its comparison on Prop 65, which it says sets an "exceptionally conservative threshold," and asserts that "scientific evidence and real-world data show that Huel's trace mineral levels are safe for daily consumption."
+It criticizes Consumer Reports for basing its comparison on Prop 65, which it says sets an "exceptionally conservative threshold," and asserts that "scientific evidence and real-world data show that Huel's trace mineral levels are safe for daily consumption."

-CRN, the dietary supplement trade group, similarly questioned the usefulness — and potential harmfulness — of CR's "level of concern" metric.
+The Council for Responsible Nutrition, the dietary supplement trade group, similarly questioned the usefulness — and potential harmfulness — of Consumer Reports' "level of concern" metric.

 "Without harmonization to established federal benchmarks, or even actual safety risk, such proprietary thresholds can overstate risk and cause unnecessary alarm," it said in its statement.

-However, as CR explains in its report, there are no federal limits on the amount of heavy metals in supplements.
+However, as Consumer Reports explains in its report, there are no federal limits on the amount of heavy metals in supplements.

 How are protein powders regulated?